- Number of students per year: approximately seven to eight

-You'll be asked to submit one piece of written work.
+You'll be asked to submit two pieces of written work.
 Writing skills are fundamental to success in the Cambridge History course.
-Please send us an example of what you consider to be your best work, preferably a coursework essay or an essay written as part of your course.
+Please send us examples of what you consider to be your best work, preferably coursework essays or essays written as part of your course.
 Please choose something from your History A-Level, if you are taking it.

 Deferred and post A-Level entry

 We're happy to consider post A-Level and deferred applications in History.
 We also welcome applications from mature students.
 You will normally have already achieved A*AA at A-Level, and your application must go through the normal competitive process with the other applicants.
 The College is also happy to consider second time applicants without prejudice.